 Are you looking for a Freelance Colour Grader in London?

-Hello, my name is Matt Mahmood-Ogston and I’m a Professional Film Colourist who has worked on feature films, independent short films, broadcast TV commercials, award-winning documentaries and social media ads.
+Hello, my name is Matt Mahmood-Ogston and I’m a Freelance Film Colourist who has worked on feature films, independent short films, broadcast TV commercials, award-winning documentaries and social media ads.

 I launched Colour Grading London as a creative service to help independent filmmakers, agencies, non-profits, musicians and in-house corporate video teams enjoy the huge benefits that come with professionally colour corrected and graded films and videos.

 I was entirely happy with his professional work and can’t wait to work with him again."